 The Rise of QR: How & Why

 QR was first developed by Japanese automotive company Denso Wave in 1994, in order to manage automotive components at their warehouses using such codes.
 The company also patented the QR code technology but never turned to their patent rights in order to limit QR codes use.
 Therefore, Quick Response codes quickly became popular in automotive because of their efficiency, larger data storage capacity, and easier scannability.
 QR uses four standards to cover the encoding of data — numeric, alphanumeric, byte, and kanji with a possibility to use extensions.
 In addition to being able to store Latin and Japanese symbols, QR codes can also deposit images, emails, and even music.
+The use of QR Codes on business cards became a popular trend, for example.
 Most frequent applications of Quick Response technology originally were limited to inventory tracking, document management, product identification, and general marketing.

 Although QR technology quickly gained popularity in 2002 in Japan, it wasn’t appreciated by people outside the high-tech warehouses.
 Mostly, due to the fact that back then, mobile internet was unstable and low-performing, which doesn’t stop users from scanning codes, but interferes with further processing of scanned information.
 However, with the evolution of mobile internet sharing information through scannable codes got a new twist in China.
 Chinese market-leading online payment platforms, Alipay (owned by Alibaba, China’s largest retailer) and WeChat Pay expanded their functionality by adding the contactless payment by QR scanning feature.
 It worked in a fast and straightforward way, the billing person simply had to scan a unique code generated by the application to pay for a product or service.
 Unlike the popular NFC (Near Field Communication) technology that powers Apple Pay and Google Pay, payments via QR codes do not require any extra modules to be installed, therefore they’re much cheaper to use for merchants.
 Although NFC became very common in North America and Europe, for less developed countries it is still too expensive to install for most places.
 Since both payment platforms already had millions of active users, the scannable payment feature quickly popularized itself amongst them.
 Having been introduced to QR codes by digital agents people rely on daily, Quick Response technology then started penetrating other live areas in China — a superpower that dominates the world in terms of technology and oftentimes sets social trends for the rest of the world to follow.